LBCrion/sfwbar/doc/sfwbar.rst

     }
   }

+Command MenuClear deletes any existing items from a menu.
 Each menu has a name used to link the menu to the widget action and a list of menu items.
 If a menu with the same name is defined more than once, the items from subsequence declarations will be appended to the